Twin Browser, compared honestly

 See the spec table →

 The category is crowded with capable browsers.
-Twin’s edge is structural — three mechanisms make the next run cheaper instead of more expensive.
+Twin’s edge is that you hand off the busywork and still set the guardrails — and, as your agents repeat work, three mechanisms make the next run cheaper instead of more expensive.

 Cost trends toward zero